 Policies can be defined at a central location and then distributed throughout the enterprise, or they can be defined at each location.
 For Firewall and IPS Policies, the resulting Policy enforcement data is stored in a central database along with all other call data.
-Call Recorder data is available locally from the Collection Server.
+Call Recorder data is available remotely from the Web Portal or locally from the Collection Server.